openaps/AndroidAPSdocs/docs/EN/Configuration/Config-Builder.md

 ![QuickWizard button](../images/ConfBuild_QuickWizard.png)

+#### Default Temp-Targets
+Choose default temp-targets (duration and target).
+Preset values are:

+* eating soon: target 72 mg/dl / 4.0 mmol/l, duration 45 min
+* activity: target 140 mg/dl / 7.8 mmol/l, duration 90 min
+* hypo: target 125 mg/dl / 6.9 mmol/l, duration 45 min

+#### Fill/Prime standard insulin amounts
+Choose the default amounts of the three buttons in fill/prime dialogue, depending on the length of your catheter.

+#### Range of visualization
+Choose the high and low marks for the BG-graph on AndroidAPS overview and smart watch.
+It is only the visualization, not the target range for your BG.
+Example: 70 - 180 mg/dl or 3.9 - 10 mmol/l

+#### Shorten tab titles
+Choose either the tab titles in AndroidAPS are long (e.g. ACTIONS, LOCAL PROFILE, AUTOMATION) or short (e.g. ACT, LP, AUTO)

+#### Show notes field in treatment dialogs
+Choose if you want to have a notes field when entering treatments or not.

+#### Status lights
+Choose if you want to have status lights on overview for canula age, insulin age, sensor age, battery age, reservoir level or battery level.
+When warning level is reached, the color of the status light will switch to yellow.
+Critical age will show up in red.

 #### Advanced settings
+**Deliver this part of bolus wizard result**: When using SMB, many people do not meal-bolus 100% of needed insulin, but only a part of it (e.g. 75 %) and let the SMB with UAM (unattended meal detection) do the rest.
+In this setting, you can choose a default value for the percenteage the bolus wizard should calculate with.
+If this setting is 75 % and you had to bolus 10u, the bolus wizard will propose a meal bolus of only 7.5 units.

-Enable super bolus functionality in wizard.
-Use with caution and do not enable until you learn what it really does.
+**Enable super bolus functionality in wizard** (It is different from *super micro bolus*!): Use with caution and do not enable until you learn what it really does.
 Basically, the basal for the next two hours is added to the bolus and a two hour zero-temp activated. **AAPS looping functions will be disabled - so use with care!
 If you use SMB AAPS looping functions will be disabled according to your settings in ["Max minutes of basal to limit SMB to"](../Usage/Open-APS-features#max-minutes-of-basal-to-limit-smb-to), if you do not use SMB looping functions will be disabled for two hours.** Details on super bolus can be found [here](https://www.diabetesnet.com/diabetes-technology/blue-skying/super-bolus).

 ### Actions
 Some buttons to quickly access common features: